-The revenues from our mobile advertising have grown rapidly since we generated such revenues for the first time in the fourth quarter of 2015 and increased to US\$21.2 million in 2017, accounting for 94.4% of the online advertising revenues.
-We expect the revenues from mobile advertising to continuously increase with our on-going transition to mobile internet.
-Other advertising revenues decreased from US\$3.1 million in 2015 to US\$2.4 million in 2016 and further to US\$1.3 million in 2017, primarily due to our sale of Xunlei Kankan in July 2015 and we do not expect to generate significant revenues in the foreseeable future.
+The revenues from our mobile advertising have grown rapidly since we generated such revenues for the first time in the fourth quarter of 2015 and reached US\$27.3 million in 2018, accounting for 98.4% of the online advertising revenues.
+We expect the revenues from mobile advertising will account for the majority of our advertising revenues in the future with our on-going transition to mobile internet.
+Other advertising revenues decreased continuously from US\$3.1 million in 2015 to US\$0.5 million in 2018 after we sold Xunlei Kankan in July 2015.
+We do not expect to generate a significant amount of other advertising revenues in the foreseeable future.
 For details of our sale of Xunlei Kankan, see "Item 4.
 Information on the Company - A. History and Development of the Company."

 Product revenue.
-Product revenue represents the revenue we generate primarily from the sales of hardware devices, ZQB and OneThing Cloud, in relation to our cloud computing services.
-The product revenue increased from US\$2.5 million in 2015 to US\$4.5 million in 2016 and further to US\$32.9 million in 2017.
-The significant increase in our product revenue in 2017 was primarily due to the increase in the sales of OneThing Cloud.
+Product revenue represents the revenue we generate primarily from the sales of hardware devices and OneThing Cloud, in relation to our cloud computing services.
+The product revenue increased from US\$4.5 million in 2016 to US\$32.9 million in 2017 and further to US\$54.6 million in 2018.
+The significant increase in our product revenue in 2018 was primarily due to the increase in the sales of OneThing Cloud.

 Other internet value-added services.
 We actively seek new business opportunities that complement our existing core acceleration business to further improve our users' overall experience.
-Revenues from other internet value-added services increased from US\$15.1 million in 2015 to US\$29.4 million in 2016 and further to US\$61.6 million in 2017.
+Revenues from other internet value-added services increased from US\$29.4 million in 2016 to US\$61.6 million in 2017 and further to US\$67.9 million in 2018.

 Revenues of other internet value-added services were generated primarily from our live video services, online game services and our cloud computing services.
 For live video services, users purchase virtual gifts from us and send the gifts they purchase to broadcasters to show their support.
-We recognized revenue from the sales of virtual gifts in an amount of US\$18.0 million in 2017.
+We recognized revenue from the sales of virtual gifts in an amount of US\$31.0 million in 2018.
 Our online games business used to consist of web games, mobile games and MMOGs.
 In light of the overall decline in web game market and a shift of our strategy, we streamlined our business and disposed of our web game business in January 2018.
 After the disposal, our online game business only operates MMOGs and mobile games.
 We calculate the number of paying users during a given period as the cumulative number of users that have purchased virtual items or other products and services for online games at least once during the relevant period.
-For the years ended December 31, 2015, 2016 and 2017, we had approximately 96,365, 95,464 and 69,017 paying users of our online games, respectively.
+We had approximately 95,464 paying users of our online games in 2016, 69,017 in 2017, and 33,343 in 2018, respectively.
 For cloud computing services, we recognize revenue when we provide bandwidth to our customers.
-We started to generate revenue from cloud computing services in 2015 and the revenue for the year ended December 31, 2017 increased by 90.9% on a year-over-year basis.
-We expect the revenue will continue to increase with the growth of our cloud computing services.
+We started to generate revenue from cloud computing services in 2015 and the revenue for the year ended December 31, 2018 decreased by 9.3% on a year-over-year basis due to an increased competition in the market.
+We expect the revenue from other internet value-added services to increase in the future.